BACK TO DREAMY

 ALEX - HMW (HOW MIGHT WE) FOR EXPRESSIVE CAPTURE

-For Alex, I framed the problem as How might I enable rich, multimodal capture without breaking flow?
-I generated HMW variants around sketch-while-recording, inline audio attachments, and mood-at-entry.
-I then scored each idea against my guardrails (≤5s to first input, <2 decisions), Alex’s need for creative texture, and feasibility in a six-week sprint.
-The winning pattern became voice-first capture with a persistent autosave, a quick sketch pad available inline, and mood chips at entry, so expression grows without modal interruptions or configuration screens.
+For Alex, I asked: How might we let him capture ideas in different ways without breaking his flow?
+I explored sketch while recording, inline audio, and mood-at-entry.
+I scored each against my guardrails (under 5s to first input, fewer than 2 choices), Alex’s need for creative texture.
+The winner: voice-first capture with autosave, a quick inline sketch pad, and mood chips at entry, so he can express more without pop-ups or setup screens.

 SONIA - CRAZY 8’S FOR THERAPY EXPORT